ramonszo/t.php/README.md

 # t.php
 ## A tiny php templating framework based on t.js

-`t.php` is a simple solution to interpolating values in an html string for insertion into the DOM via `innerHTML`.
+`t.php` is a simple solution to interpolating values in an html string.

 ### Features
  * Simple interpolation: `{{=value}}`